The Vengeful Elephant, and Journalism's Clickshare Problem

 This would also make things easy for other platforms like Twitter, Facebook, and Reddit.
 Their readers would be able to quickly understand what’s actually new, and to ensure that all versions ultimately point back to the original.
 (Said platforms could also give more distribution to articles that rank more highly for original content.)

-Had that been applied here, it would have been obvious to all conscientious readers that:
+Had that been applied here, it would have been obvious to all readers that:

 The primary source was a questionable newswire